Hazledean (Eton Range) Cemetery

 Location: Junction of Ready and Holmes Street, Hazledean via Eton, Queensland.

-Local Government Authority: Mirani Shire Council
+Local Government Authority: Mackay Regional Council

 Access: Public Access.
 On the Peak Downs Highway proceeding from Mackay towards Nebo.
 The Cemetery is located just past Black Waterhole Creek approximately 4.5 kms from the Top of the Eton Range.
 Once over the creek slow and turn left into Ball Street then left into Ready Street and the cemetery is located at the end on the right where you see the sign for Holmes Street